MadsBuchmann/dotfiles/commands.md

 ## Movement
 - [{: Go to start of block starting with {
 - }]: Go to end of block enidng with }
-- The above two can use any
+- %: Go to end of currently hovered bock (gotta be on top of it)
 - ;: Repeat latest f, F, t or T
 - ,: Repeat latest f, F, t or T in opposite direction

 ## Replace surrounding characters
-- cs'" changes a surrounding characters from 'word' to "word"
+- <leader>sr'": [R]eplaces a surrounding characters from 'word' to "word"
-- cs"<p> changes surrounding characters from "word" to <p>word</p>
-- cst' changes surrounding characters from <p>word</p> to 'word'.
+- <leader>sd': [D]eletes a surrounding characters ' from 'word'

 ## Search & replace
 - `:windo <command>`: execute command in all visible windows